What is a Family Office?

 What Must You Know Before Setting Up a Single Family Office (SFO)?

 SFO structures in Singapore are usually made to be exempted from regulation under local securities law, the Singapore Securities and Futures Act (SFA).

 As a result, an SFO doesn’t need to have a licence or be registered to offer fund management services to a high-net-worth (HNW) family’s investment vehicles.

 SFOs that are licensed to offer fund management services or are exempt from doing so are regarded as fund managers to obtain Singapore’s fund tax management incentives.

 Single Family Office Setup Requirements

-Applications for funds managed or directly advised by a family office must have at least S$10 million of assets under management (AUM) during application.
-This sum must increase to S$20 million in 2 years under the Income Tax Act, Section 13O.
+Applications for funds managed or directly advised by a family office must have at least S$20 million of assets under management (AUM) during application.

 If an entity in substance only handles funds on a single family’s behalf, but does not fall under the spectrum of current class licensing exemptions, they can apply for a licensing exemption from MAS.